Weight Lifting Injuries: Preventing and Treating Common Foot Injuries for Lifters

 Knee Pain: Patellofemoral Pain Syndrome (PFPS)

-Weight lifters, especially those performing exercises like squats and lunges, are prone to patellofemoral pain syndrome (PFPS), also known as “runner’s knee.”
-This condition occurs when the structures under the kneecap becomes irritated due to improper tracking of the patella (kneecap) during movement.
-Factors such as sudden increases in training load and overtraining, muscle imbalances, or poor lifting form can lead to knee pain.
-Lifters with PFPS often experience discomfort around the kneecap during activities like squatting or walking up stairs, making proper technique and recovery crucial.
+Patellofemoral pain syndrome (PFPS) – also known as "runner's knee" – is one of the most common knee injuries from weight lifting seen in clinical practice.
+This condition occurs when the structures under the kneecap become irritated due to improper tracking of the patella (kneecap) during movement.
+Factors such as sudden increases in training load, muscle imbalances, or poor lifting form can lead to knee pain.
+Additionally, weight lifting tendonitis affecting the tendons around the knee can develop alongside PFPS, particularly when training loads increase too rapidly without adequate recovery.
+Lifters with these conditions often experience discomfort around the kneecap during activities like squatting or walking up stairs, making proper technique and recovery crucial.

 Other Common Injuries